Zeeshan13/1stMicroservice_IRIS_Data/README.md

 ### Usage

-Once deployed, you can access the Iris Classification Microservice through the generated Google Cloud Run URL.
+Once deployed, you can access the Iris Classification Microservice through the generated Google Cloud Run URL for me it is : https://iris-classification-service-tftq37eyta-uc.a.run.app/.
 Input the required features (Sepal Length, Sepal Width, Petal Length, Petal Width), and the model will predict the species of the Iris flower.

 ### VS Code Setup
 For local development, we used VS Code to build the model and microservice.
 The following steps were followed:

 1. Developed the machine learning model in VS Code.
-2. Tested locally using Flask on localhost (127.0.0.1:5000).
+2. Tested locally using Flask on localhost.
 3. Dockerized the project and pushed it to Google Cloud Platform for deployment.

 ### Technologies Used